How much do men and women spend differently when it comes to shopping?

 When it comes to virtually everything, men and women are fundamentally different.
 In certain areas, women are more concerned with conserving money than men are, while in other areas, men are more concerned with spending money than women are.
 There is no such thing as a proper or wrong amount of money spent by a person.

-Male expenditure is greater than female spending on a per capita basis.
-Women spend more money on food, clothing, pets, and health care than men do on these items.
-Men, on the other hand, spend more money on cars, meals, and equipment.
+On a per capita basis, male spending exceeds female spending.
+Women spend more money than males on food, clothing, pets, and health care.
+Males, on the other hand, spend more money on automobiles, restaurants, and sporting equipment.